Dr Kourosh Behzadian

 Honorary Research Fellow

-Dr Kourosh Behzadian (BSc, MSc, PhD, CEng, MCIWEM, C.WEM, FHEA) is expert in Hydrosystems Engineering and Management and Operations Research, a Chartered Civil Engineer by the Engineering Council, a Chartered Water and Environmental Manager by the Chartered Institution of Water & Environmental Management, Fellow of Higher Education Academy in the UK and Senior Lecturer in Civil Engineering at the University of West London, an Editor for the Journal of Cogent Environmental Science, Taylor & Francis Group, the Official Reviewer of the British Council Newton Fund (until March 2019), Brown International Advanced Research Institutes (BIARI) Alumni at Brown University.
+Dr Kourosh Behzadian (BSc, MSc, PhD, CEng, MCIWEM, C.WEM, FHEA) is expert in Hydrosystems Engineering and Management and Operations Research, a Chartered Civil Engineer by the Engineering Council, a Chartered Water and Environmental Manager by the Chartered Institution of Water & Environmental Management, Fellow of Higher Education Academy in the UK and Senior Lecturer in Civil Engineering at the University of West London, an Editor for the Journal of Cogent Environmental Science, Taylor & Francis Group, Brown International Advanced Research Institutes (BIARI) Alumni at Brown University.

 Dr Behzadian is the main developer of the WaterMet2 software tool which simulates and estimates principal flows/fluxes of water, energy, green gas house emissions, treatment chemicals and other materials in an urban area based on a new metabolism based methodology with the aim to ensure effective and efficient utilisation of natural resources in an urban water infrastructure system.
 Development of this new methodology and tool has been part of the research work conducted by the University of Exeter in the TRUST research project and led by Prof Zoran Kapelan.
 WaterMet2 has been demonstrated, tested and verified on a number of case studies during and after the TRUST project.
 Some of these tested case studies are Oslo in Norway, Reggio Emilia in Italy, Kerman in Iran, two small cities on the Galapagos Islands in the Pacific Ocean.